redhat-italy/BPM-quickstarts/README.md

 I suggest the following order:

 ###First
 Creates a KnowledgeBase pulling the set of rules defined in the *rules* project, then put 50 facts in the session using objects defined in the *datamodel* project and fires the rules.
-Running the lab you should see that the app loads the required artifacts from the repository (in this case your local .m2 directory) a sort of progress bar (text points) and occasionally a printout that the fact passed the filter, something like
+Running the lab you should see that the app loads the required artifacts from the repository (in this case your local .m2 directory) a sort of progress bar (text points) and occasionally a printout that the fact passed the filter, something like:

 `Found a sample passing the filter with id: 1426418938355 and size: 4`